BenjiTrapp/benjitrapp.github.io/_attacks/2024-08-01-anti-debugging.md

 ```

 ## Assembly instructions
 Another way to disturb debugging processes are using Assembly instructions.
-They don't create interferences with the regular execution of the program but hook a debugger.
+They don't create interferences with the regular execution of the program, but hook a debugger.
 That can help to disturb the normal execution during debugging sessions and let a reverse engineer run into circles.

 ### INT 3
-THe instruction INT3 is an interruption in a nutshell, that is used as a software breakpoint.
+The instruction INT3 is an interruption in a nutshell, that is used as a software breakpoint.
 Without a debugger present, after getting to an INT3 instruction, the exception `EXCEPTION_BREAKPOINT (0x80000003) is thrown and transferred to an exception handler.
 If the debugger is present, the control won't be given to the exception handler.

 ```cpp
 BOOL IsDebugged() {